CalestialAshley35/WinPkg/README.md

 # WinPkg - Advanced Windows Package Manager

-WinPkg is an **unofficial**, **advanced** package manager for Windows, designed to simplify the installation, management, and updating of software packages on Windows systems and is written in Go, It provides a command-line interface (CLI) for users to interact with a repository of packages, enabling seamless installation, uninstallation, searching, and updating of software.
+WinPkg is an **unofficial**, **advanced** package manager for Windows, designed to simplify the installation, management, and updating of software packages on Windows systems.
+It is written in Go and provides a command-line interface (CLI) for users to interact with a repository of packages, enabling seamless installation, uninstallation, searching, and updating of software.

 This tool is ideal for developers, system administrators, and power users who want to automate software management on Windows systems.
 WinPkg is lightweight, fast, and extensible, allowing users to create and publish their own packages to the repository.